Ryan Crouser: Training regimen and coaching

 Crouser's training regimen consists of 20- to 40-meter sprints three times a week and three weekly sessions of dynamic jumping exercises like box jumps and bounding to enhance his agility and power.
 He also uses an agility ladder to improve his footwork.
 For his core discipline, he practices shot put four to five times a week.
 Each session involves 20 to 40 throws and lasts 90 to 120 minutes.
 Crouser draws training techniques from MMA and baseball pitching by using similarities in rotational power and body mechanics to increase the velocity and energy transfer in his throws.
 He has also incorporated radar technology to refine his throws.
 The technology, traditionally used by golfers to track their shots, enables Crouser to measure the angle and velocity of his throws.

 In terms of nutrition, Crouser consumes around 5,500 to 6,000 calories daily during the competitive season.
 His diet is structured into five meals of approximately 1,000 calories each, which he supplements by snacking to maintain consistent levels of energy.
 His meals mainly consist of lean proteins, including chicken and ground beef, along with brown rice and quinoa.
 In an interview with GQ, he talked about the nutritional requirements to support his 6'7, 320 pound frame: "Food is almost a part of training for me.
 I'm eating on a set schedule that makes sure I never get hungry."
 He also stated that he follows each of his five daily meals with 16 ounces of milk, amounting to half a gallon a day.

 In December 2019, Crouser moved from the United States Olympic Training Center in San Diego to the University of Arkansas in Fayetteville, where he took a position as a volunteer coach for the men's track and field team.
 Crouser has described being a coach of college students as helping him to stay excited about competing and to maintain a positive outlook.
 In March 2024, he stated, "It can be helpful to have the college kids there for perspective.
 I was in their shoes once, and look at far how I've come."
 At the 2024 Summer Olympics, one of his Razorback mentees, Rojé Stona, broke the Olympic record in the men's discus throw to win the gold medal.

 Personal life

-Crouser became engaged to Megan Clark in 2024.
+Crouser became engaged in 2024 to the former Dr. Megan Clark.
+They married in 2025.